Your guide to a more innovative company

 Average score

-The average Estonian company is just like this – shall we rise to the next level together?
+The average Estonian company is just like this – shall we step on the next level together?

 A common roadmap for understanding innovation